sony/model_optimization/docs/source/guidelines/quickstart_keras.rst

 .. _ug-quickstart-keras:

 ==========================
-SMOP Quickstart Guideline
+MCT Quickstart Guideline
 ==========================

-Here is an example of a code that shows how to use SMOP with Keras models.
+Here is an example of a code that shows how to use MCT with Keras models.

-Import SMOP and MobileNetV1 from Keras applications:
+Import MCT and MobileNetV1 from Keras applications:

 .. literalinclude:: ../../../tutorials/example_keras_mobilenet.py
     :language: python
-    :lines: 30-31
+    :lines: 16-17

 |